buaazp/buaazp.github.io/docs/support.md

 ### Commercial Support

-If you need commercial support, commercial cooperation, customized function in zimg, or if you want to donate and be a sponsor of zimg project, you can send an email to `zp@buaa.us` for more information.
+If you need commercial support, commercial cooperation and customized function in zimg, or if you want to sponsor zimg project, you can send an email to `zp@buaa.us` for more information.